deypadma2020/deypadma2020/README.md

 ## 📊 Data Analyst | 💡 Data Scientist | 🧠 AI & LLM Enthusiast

 Welcome to my GitHub profile!
-I'm passionate about turning data into meaningful insights, building ML models, and exploring the latest in AI, deep learning, and large language models (LLMs).
+I'm passionate about turning data into meaningful insights, building ML models, and exploring the latest in AI, and large language models (LLMs).

 ---